 It is important to seek legal advice regarding entry of a plea and possible defences as soon as possible as Magistrates are reluctant to adjourn assault charge matters more than once before a plea is entered.
 An early guilty plea, where this is appropriate, can benefit you on sentencing as the Court will allow a “discount” on the penalty that would usually be imposed.

+WHAT LEGAL DEFENCES ARE AVAILABLE?

 WHAT ARE YOU ABLE TO APPEAL?

 If you are convicted, you can appeal the conviction itself or the penalty imposed against you.
 Any appeal must be lodged within 28 days from the day you were convicted otherwise you will need leave to appeal.
 There is no guarantee that the Court will grant you leave to appeal.